Top Web Design Trends for 2026

 • Apply it to hero sections and key brand statements — not body copy

-• One animated headline per page is better than ten competing ones
+• One animated headline per page beats ten competing ones

 • Always include the prefers-reduced-motion CSS media query for accessibility